 - Heat grill– on high!
 You will want a vegetable grilling plate for the easiest way to grill your veggies.
 Otherwise you may want to try skewering them to prevent them from falling through the grates.

 - Grease grill, then place salmon skin side down.
 Grill for 3 minutes, then flip over.
 Grill for 3 more minutes.
 At this point, you’re going to want to grab a digital thermometer.
 Keep cooking until the internal temp of the salmon reaches 125°F. Remove from grill and cover with a bowl or baking dish to rest for 5 minutes.

 - Cook vegetables– zucchini and mushrooms will take around 6-10 minutes (depending on how intense your grill it).
 Bok choy is 2 min per side, or until charred to your liking.

 - Stir together the wasabi mayo- just avocado mayonnaise and wasabi paste.
 Super simple!

 Is salmon really safe to eat for meal prep?
 Yes!
-According to Still Tasty (who pulls their info from the USFDA and other reliable sources), salmon is safe to eat for up to 4 days.
+Salmon is safe to eat for up to 4 days (1).